-If you feel that you are in need of an injunction against domestic violence, it is important to have representation from an experienced Family Law Attorney.
-Our Family Law Attorneys can assist you.
+If you feel that you are in need of an injunction against domestic violence, it is important to have representation from a family law attorney.
+Our family law attorneys can assist you.

-Mediation can help you reach a mutually satisfactory settlement of a dispute.
-Speak with one of our Mediation Attorneys.
+You could reach a mutually satisfactory settlement of a dispute via mediation.
+Speak with one of our mediation attorneys.

 - Dissolutions of marriage